Nessi-datatool/nessi/README.md

   - Modern Azure SDK (v1.6.1+) support
   - **Workflow Orchestration Integration**: Seamless integration with Apache Airflow, Prefect, Dagster, and Kubernetes for incorporating data quality checks into data pipelines
   - **Kubernetes Integration**: Native operators for running Nessi operations as Kubernetes jobs with configurable resources and monitoring
+  - **Error Handling and Retries**: Configurable retry mechanisms with exponential backoff for API failures and detailed error categorization
+  - **Observability**: Comprehensive metrics collection, structured logging, and tracing support for monitoring and debugging

 - **Documentation**
   - Comprehensive user guides